Leading

 This research enables Australia to contribute to and strengthen the Antarctic Treaty system and its environmental protection regime.
 The Antarctic Treaty establishes Antarctica as a natural reserve devoted to peace and science and puts in place principles for the governance of the region.

-Denman Marine Voyage
+Denman Marine and Terrestrial Campaign

-The 60-day voyage supports researchers from the Australian Antarctic Division, University of Tasmania and other programs, including the two Special Research Initiatives funded by the Australian Research Council and the Australian Science Collaboration Initiative funded by the Department of Climate Change, Energy, Environment and Water.
+The 60-day voyage supported researchers from the Australian Antarctic Division, University of Tasmania and other programs, including the two Special Research Initiatives funded by the Australian Research Council and the Australian Science Collaboration Initiative funded by the Department of Climate Change, Energy, Environment and Water.

-The Million Year Ice Core (MYIC) Project
+Million Year Ice Core (MYIC) Project

 Making it happen